aimat-lab/opXRD-paper/README.md

 - Text font is Source Serif Pro
 - Greek & symbol font is Euler
-- No colors are used in the test so papers print well
+- No colors are used in the text (only black) so papers print well and to reduce distraction
+- Colors are reserved for graphs
 - Margins & spacing are set for comfortable reading

 ## Example